SQLiteFlow is an SQLite editor for Mac & iOS which is intuitive, stable and reliable to use.

 - Format query.

-- Copy query with custom style.
+- Copy query as code.

 - Paste recent query sessions.